oxplot/fabpide2/Readme.md

 Please see the comments in the [arduino flasher](arduino/stusb4500_flasher/stusb4500_flasher.ino).

+# Other drivers

+STUSB4500 can also be controlled dynamically with an external uC.
+[Andrew](https://github.com/ardnew) has implemented an STM32 HAL driver for the chip which is available at https://github.com/ardnew/upd-touch

 # Is this open source?

 Yes.
 You can find the gerber files for revision 2 under `gerber/`